ronomon/mime/README.md

 * Decodes a variety of time zones and year formats.

+* Accepts missing time zone and assumes UTC to support email clients such as Blackberry which do not provide the required time zone in the `Date` header.

-* Rejects invalid `Date` syntax.
+* Rejects invalid `Date` header syntax.

 * Rejects missing `From` header.

 * Rejects headers containing forbidden characters.

-* Rejects folded header lines which exceed the 998 line length limit, but only after applying grace for clients such as Outlook.com which exclude the `field-name` and `colon` from their character count, and which mistake the limit to be 1000 characters excluding the CRLF.
+* Rejects folded header lines which exceed the 998 line length limit, but only after allowing for clients such as Outlook.com which exclude the `field-name` and `colon` from their character count, and which mistake the limit to be 1000 characters excluding the CRLF.
 The limit is in fact 998 characters excluding the CRLF.